-This Grandstream is a great unit, perhaps the most used by VoIP Phone providers that supply their own ATAs.
+This Grandstream is a great unit, perhaps the most used by VoIP Phone providers (such as VoIP Much) that supply their own ATAs.
 The HT-802 supports a wide variety of codecs, includes fax support.
 It has 2 phone lines and 2 network ports with a network router.
 A neat feature is that it supports dual SIP servers if the primary SIP server fails it switchovers to the secondary without user intervention.
 It supports all the usual VoIP features, such as Do Not Disturb, Caller ID, 3-Way Calling, and so on.

 GrandStream HT701 Single Port

 This GrandStream was a great little, inexpensive yet powerful adapter unit.
 It had one network interface and one phone line; supporting all typical codecs and fax with the usual VoIP features.
 This unit was used extensively but has since then been faced out by VoIP Phone providers.
 You may find it in after-market stores, but it is better to pay a few bucks more and have a newer version with support for the latest features along with newer firmware.

 This is the newest version of the GrandStream ATA single port.
 It still is a great little inexpensive yet powerful unit.
 It comes with one 10/100 network interface and one phone line; supporting all typical codecs and fax with the usual VoIP features.
 This unit is now the preferred goto by many VoIP Phone providers.

 When choosing an ATA do make sure to ask your VoIP provider, as in many cases they do have a hardware compatibility list.
 They may be able to recommend settings and suggest some adapters over others.
 The majority of Canada’s Best residential phone providers are listed at GoneVoIP and these providers do support BYOD.
 Though it is better to ask.
 In any event, you can use any of these 5 ATA as a reference point.